ejkani/dotnet-oauth2-obo-flow/README.md

   # Verify the correct SPA Redirect Url
-  az rest --method GET --uri "https://graph.microsoft.com/v1.0/applications/$webAppObjectId" }
+  az rest --method GET --uri "https://graph.microsoft.com/v1.0/applications/$webAppObjectId"

+  # NOTE:
+  # Should not expose secrets like this in a real environment, but doing it simple in this demo.
+  # This secret is "never" to be used in a web app, but we'll only use it to test Client Credential flow from curl and/or Postman.
+  $global:webAppSecretOnlyToTestClientCredentials = $(az ad app credential reset --id $webAppObjectId --credential-description "M2M demo" --append --query "password" --output tsv)
+}

 createWebAppRegistration

 ```

-## 1.10.
+### 1.5.11.
 Chose to create apps from scratch or use existing apps from this repo

 > The apps are already created in this repository, but if you would like to start fresh, choose `Alt 1`.

-### 1.10.1. **Alt 1:** Use existing projects from this repo
+#### 1.5.11.1. **Alt 1:** Use existing projects from this repo

-#### 1.10.1.1.
+##### 1.5.11.1.1.
 Updating appsettings when using existing solution from this Git repo

 > Note: When running these scripts, make sure your terminal is in the git repo root folder.